 We want to:

-Accelerate our position as market leading O&M provider to plant developers and owners
+Improve operational excellence in our O&M business and strengthen our position as a market leading O&M provider to plant developers and owners.

 Jens Peter Koch